 Now to my FAVORITE benefit.
 Truly if there was a GOAT of all credit cards this card and this perk would probably be it.

-So if you are a family of six, your ENTIRE family can get oh so AMAZING airport lounge access.
-Truly SUCH a game changer!! (a quiet place to be away from the bustle of the airport, complimentary drinks and most times food, CLEANNNN bathrooms…”once you lounge you never go back”)
+A quiet place to be away from the bustle of the airport, complimentary drinks and most times food, CLEANNNN bathrooms…”once you lounge you never go back!”

 …also the amount of money we have saved on the dreaded overpriced airport food, let me TELL YOU.